andyWynyard/gatsby-blog-starter-images/src/blog/victoria-BC.md

 quote:
   - "Do your best and the rest will solve itself!"
   - "Changing the world with Awesome User Experience"
 summary: "As a person I am creative, curious and a problem solver.
-I like to act when seeing the need and importance of leadership, that is why I am always ready to lead the team.
-I have worked many years as a User Interface and User Experience Designer in combination with Art Direction and Digital Marketing in areas such as e-commerce, logistics and analysis, finance and banking, and even engineering.
-Technical Communication and even UX-writing has been a part of my career.
-AJ produkter, Cowab, Gunnebo, Bombardier, Hyundai Rotem are just some of the companies I have had the pleasure to work with and in addition to that I have experience working with start-ups."
+I like to act when seeing the need and importance of leadership.
+I have worked many years as a UI/UX Designer in combination with Art Direction in areas such as e-commerce, logistics, banking and finance.
+AJ produkter, Gunnebo, Bombardier, Hyundai are just some companies I have had the pleasure to work with.
+Have also worked with Startups."
 keySkills:
   - "Product Design"
   - "UX Design"